Information Technology Solutions

 Report the Phishing email

-If you receive a suspicious email message, you can report it to ITS for evaluation by using ONE of the following options:
+If you receive an email that you suspect is phishing or malicious, you can report it to ITS for evaluation by using one of the following two options.

 First option